-The ostomy bag is the most important tool and essentially is part of your body.
+The stoma bag is the most important tool and is essentially a part of your body.
 Modern bags are made of such materials so that you have a constant feeling of purity.
-As for those who are afraid of possible odors that may appear during sexual intercourse, there is absolutely no risk since, thanks to the development of technology, there are now the appropriate filters that repel all unpleasant odors.
+As for those who are afraid of possible odors that may appear during sexual intercourse, there is absolutely no risk since thanks to the development of technology there are now the appropriate filters that repel all unpleasant odors.

 Of course, there are similar solutions for the case of irrigation.

-If your current stoma pouch is a problem for you, talk to your doctor or Traumacare staff.
+If your ostomy materials is a problem for you, talk to your doctor or Traumacare nursing stuff.
 We can suggest you various options that will help you while you have the opportunity to

 Just fill in your details and we will contact you immediately or call us for more information.